MerciMathieu/chalets-wp/wp-content/plugins/premium-addons-for-elementor/readme.txt

 == Description ==

-Supercharge your Elementor Page Builder with 50+ highly customizable widgets and add-ons that will give you the ability to build sophisticated websites in less time and with no coding required.
+Supercharge your Elementor Page Builder with 50+ highly customizable widgets and add-ons that will give you the ability to build sophisticated websites in less time with no coding required.
 Both Elementor and Premium Addons plugins take your WordPress website to the next level.

 [**Check Elementor Widgets & Addons Demo Pages**](https://premiumaddons.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)